marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-07 - Subroutines/Problem0009 - Repeat String/problem.md

 Repeat String

 ## Description
-Write a function repeat_string that takes a string and an integer as parameters and returns the string repeated n times.
+Write a function named repeat_string that takes a string and an integer as parameters and returns the string repeated n times.

 ## Input Description
 The function receives a string s and an integer n.